+b.
 A local accountant volunteers 10 hours of service a week to set up the information system and helps in recording transactions.
-His professional services are valued at ₹ 350 an hour.
+His professional services are valued at Rs.
+350 an hour.

-The accountant's services should be recognized as donated service because he is providing specialized services that would otherwise have had to be purchased.
+The accountant's services should be recognized as donated service because he is providing specialized services otherwise would have been purchased.